 Little known facts:

-I was recently diagnosed with fibromyalgia after having suffered from depression for over a decade
+I was diagnosed in early 2017 with fibromyalgia and hEDS after having suffered from depression for over a decade.

 I know American Sign Language.

 Coloring soothes my anxiety, so do legos 😉

 I love the city and being in it, but dream of raising my girls in the country.